-8. Special functions
+8. Special Functions

-8.3.
+8.1.
 Refrigerant collecting (pump down)

-Perform the following procedures to collect the refrigerant when moving the indoor unit or the outdoor unit
+Perform the following procedures to collect the refrigerant when moving the indoor unit or the outdoor unit.

-1 Supply power (circuit breaker).

-- When power is supplied, make sure that "CENTRALLY CONTROLLED" is not displayed on the remote controller.
-If "CENTRALLY CONTROLLED" is displayed, the refrigerant collecting (pump down) cannot be completed normally. - 2 After the gas stop valve is closed, set the SWP switch on the control board of the outdoor unit to ON.
+- (1) Supply power (circuit breaker). - \ When power is supplied, make sure that "CENTRALLY CONTROLLED" is not displayed on the remote controller.
+If "CENTRALLY CONTROLLED" is displayed, the refrigerant collecting (pump down) cannot be completed normally. - 2 After the gas stop valve is closed, set the SW1-1 switch on the control board of the outdoor unit to ON.
 The compressor (outdoor unit) and ventilators (indoor and outdoor units) start operating and refrigerant collecting operation begins.
-LED1 and LED2 on the control board of the outdoor unit are lit. - Only set the SWP switch (push-button type) to ON if the unit is stopped.
-However, even if the unit is stopped and the SWP switch is set to ON less than three minutes after the compressor stops, the refrigerant collecting operation cannot be performed.
-Wait until compressor has been stopped for three minutes and then set the SWP switch to ON again.
+LED1 and LED2 on the control board of the outdoor unit are lit. - \ Only set the SW1-1 switch to ON if the unit is stopped.
+However, even if the unit is stopped and the SW1-1 switch is set to ON less than three minutes after the compressor stops, the refrigerant collecting operation cannot be performed.
+Wait until compressor has been stopped for three minutes and then set the SW1-1 switch to ON again. - 3 Because the unit automatically stops in about two to three minutes after the refrigerant collecting operation (LED1 and LED2 are lit), be sure to quickly close the gas stop valve.
+When LED1 and LED2 are lit and the outdoor unit is stopped, open the liquid stop valve completely, and then repeat step 2 after three minutes have passed. - \ If the refrigerant collecting operation has been completed normally (LED1 and LED2 are lit), the unit will remain stopped until the power supply is turned off. - 4 Turn off the power supply (circuit breaker).